stacklane/docs/🗄/Article/settings/properties.md

 # Special Variables {#special}

 The following variable names have reserved meaning for progressive web apps (PWAs).
-We encourage you to use them as "standardized" variable names, however be sure to keep the intent described below.
+Freely use them as "standardized" variable names, however be sure to keep the intent described below.

 - `$name` &mdash; The name of the web app or site as it is usually displayed to the user (e.g., amongst a list of other applications, or as a label for an icon).